serb1231/TSC-Lab-9/README.md

 # TSC-Lab-9

-Take it with a grain of salf, copilot helped
+Take it with a grain of salf, copilot helped with the text vizibility